Semiclassical expansion for exactly solvable differential operators: Abstract

 \section{Abstract}

-Below we study a linear differential equation $\MM (v(z,\eta))=\eta^M{v(z,\eta)}$, where $\eta>0$ is a large spectral parameter and $ \MM=\sum_{k=1}^{M}\rho_{k}(z)\frac{d^k}{dz^k},\; M\ge 2$ is a differential operator with polynomial coefficients such that the leading coefficient $\rho_M(z)$ is a monic complex-valued polynomial with $\dgr{\rho_M }=M$ and other $\rho_k(z)$'s are complex-valued polynomials with $\dgr{\rho_k }\leq k$.
-We prove the Borel summability of its WKB-solutions in the Stokes regions.
-For $M=3$ under the assumption that $\rho_M$ has simple zeros, we give the full description of the Stokes complex (i.e. the union of all Stokes curves) of this equation.
-Finally, we show that for the Euler-Cauchy equations, their WKB-solutions converge in the usual sense.
+We investigate the linear differential equation $\mathcal{M}(v(z,\eta))=\eta^M{v(z,\eta)}$, where $\eta>0$ is a large spectral parameter.
+The operator $\mathcal{M}=\sum_{k=1}^{M}\rho_{k}(z)\frac{d^k}{dz^k}$ ($M\ge 2$) has polynomial coefficients where the leading coefficient $\rho_M(z)$ is a monic complex-valued polynomial of degree $M$, and $\deg \rho_k \leq k$ for $k < M$.
+We prove the Borel summability of its WKB solutions in the Stokes regions.
+For $M=3$, assuming $\rho_M$ has simple zeros, we provide a complete description of the Stokes complex (the union of all Stokes curves).
+Finally, we demonstrate that for Euler-Cauchy equations, the WKB solutions converge in the standard sense.